 Having done some research, you will want to contact an instructor in the program.
 The fulltime instructors are the admissions committee.
 You will be able to get strong, useful directed advice about the works for your portfolio by contacting the department before the submission deadline.

-Mark Corwinmark.corwin@concordia.caKevin Austinkevin.austin@concordia.caRicardo Dal Farraricardo.dalfarra@concordia.caEldad Tsabaryeldad.tsabary@concordia.ca
+Some people call as early as September.

+Mark Corwin mark.corwin@concordia.ca

+Kevin Austin kevin.austin@concordia.ca

+Ricardo Dal Farra ricardo.dalfarra@concordia.ca

+Eldad Tsabary eldad.tsabary@concordia.ca